Are you planning on driving in France? Get up to speed with everything you need to know with our guide to driving and parking in France.

 Parking your car in France

-City street parking is almost always regulated by parking metres, horodateurs, which are increasingly (and in Paris, totally) operated by a specific credit card, available at most tabacs.
+City street parking is almost always regulated by parking meters, horodateurs, which are increasingly (and in Paris, totally) operated by a specific credit card, available at most tabacs.
 Pay spaces are usually, but not always, indicated by the word payant on the street or on a sign.

 The French word for parking is stationnement; ‘parking’ in French means ‘car park’.
 Parking regulations in France vary from place to place, the day of the week and time of day and can be very specific, so make sure you read the parking signs carefully.
 For example, stationnement alterné semi-mensuel means that parking is allowed on one side of the road for the first half of the month and the other side of the road for the second half.
 Côté du Stationnement – Jours Pairs/Impairs’ (even/odd) means parking is allowed only on alternate days.